-14-111 Contracting Officer's Record of Price Negotiations
+14-111 Contracting Officer's Record of Price Negotiations \\

 - a.
 FAR 15.406-3 provides that after concluding each negotiation of an initial or a revised price, the contracting officer shall promptly prepare, or have prepared, a negotiation agreement (e.g., price negotiation memorandum (PNM)) giving the principal elements of the price negotiation.
 If we provided field pricing assistance (i.e., a preaward audit report), the contracting officer shall forward one copy of the memorandum to the cognizant auditor. - b.
 When the contractor submitted cost or pricing data and a Certificate of Current Cost or Pricing Data was required, the PNM shall reflect the extent to which the contracting officer: - (1) Relied on the certified cost or pricing data submitted. - (2) Used the certified cost or pricing data in negotiating the final price. - (3) Recognized as inaccurate, incomplete, or noncurrent any certified cost or pricing data submitted by the contractor. - (4) Took action as a result of the defective data and the contractor's action on such data. - (5) Determined the effect of such defective data on the price negotiated. - c.
 The PNM is the most important Government document for the successful completion of any Truth in Negotiation compliance audit.
 FAR 15.406-3 details the minimum information included in the negotiation agreement (e.g., PNM) and requires contracting officers to provide auditors with a copy of the negotiation agreement.
 Notwithstanding the FAR requirements, the auditor is still responsible for communicating or coordinating issues with the contracting officer.
 At the start of the audit, the auditor should confirm with the contracting officer the statement in the PNM that the Government relied on the certified cost or pricing data.
 Sole reliance on the PNM without communicating with the contracting officer is not sufficient. - d.
 In June 1989, the Director, Defense Procurement and Acquisition Policy (DPAP) issued policy guidance to contracting officers for situations where contractors provide certified cost or pricing data after price agreement.
 In these situations, the contracting officer must also include in the PNM a list of all data submitted by the contractor after price agreement and the extent to which these data were relied on in order to establish a fair and reasonable price.
-However, effective June 7, 2018, the Director, Defense Pricing/Defense Procurement and Acquisition Policy (DP/DPAP) issued policy guidance to contracting officers on this same issue.
-In this guidance, contracting officers were instructed to defer consideration of the impact of any cost or pricing data submitted by contractors after price agreement is reached until after award of the contract action.
-The policy also instructed contracting officers to request contractors to execute the certificate of current cost or pricing data as soon as practicable, but no later than five business days after the date of price agreement.
-This policy should be implemented in all solicitations requiring a certificate of cost or pricing data dated June 7, 2018 or after, or solicitations that were in open status as of this date, to the extent possible.
-The solicitations prior to June 7, 2018 may be following the June 1989 policy.
+DFARS PGI 215.406-2(c)(i)(A) instructs contracting officers to request contractors to execute the certificate of current cost or pricing data as soon as practicable, but no later than five business days after the date of agreement on the price.